CpanelInc/ea-profiles-cpanel/README.md

 ## Server Type

-If `readlink -n /usr/local/cpanel/server.type` has a corresponding `/opt/cpanel/ea-profiles-cpanel/server-type-<SERVERTYPE>` directory then the profiles in that directory will be symlinked to `/etc/cpanel/ea4/profiles/cpanel` directory.
-Please make sure you have a profile with the name `default.json` in the `server-type` directory.
+If `readlink -n /usr/local/cpanel/server.type` is `<SERVERTYPE>` and there are files globbed to `/opt/cpanel/ea-profiles-cpanel/server-type-<SERVERTYPE>-<PROFILENAME>.json` then it will symlink that file to <PROFILENAME>.json in the profiles directory.
+Please make sure you have a profile with the name `default.json`.

 **Note:** server-type must not contain a dash, so `wp2` is good, whereas `foo-bar` is bad.